Calculating LLM costs

 Precedence

-1. Pre-calculated costs ($ai_input_cost_usd and $ai_output_cost_usd): These values are used directly
+1. Pre-calculated costs ($ai_input_cost_usd, $ai_output_cost_usd, $ai_request_cost_usd, $ai_web_search_cost_usd): These values are used directly without any additional calculation

 You can find the code for this on GitHub.